TheMarkitecht/dlr/README.md

 ## Future Direction:

+* Improve UTF8 support.
+Currently UTF8 is treated as ASCII.
 * Expand the packing/unpacking framework in the script package, for unions etc.
 * Test on ARM embedded systems.
 * Support callbacks from native code to script.